oz03-hub/spotify-final/README.md

 This will display the mean performance of the baseline.
 To change the baseline being evaluated, you need to change `baseline_name` variable in the code.

 # ToDo
-[] Add cli arguments for each baseline/measure, so we don't have to modify code to run different settings [] Add closest playlist name retriever, probably add to `mf_baseline.py` [] Switch LMIR to inverted index implementation.
+[X] Add cli arguments for each baseline/measure, so we don't have to modify code to run different settings [ ] Add closest playlist name retriever, probably add to `mf_baseline.py` [X] Switch LMIR to inverted index implementation.
+[ ] Add WMF implementation
+[ ] Start collecting training data for second stage